EBI-LRG/lrg-website/_docs/lrg-creation.md

 ---
+layout: page
-title: "LRG creation process"
+title: LRG creation process
-about_order: 3
-expanded: 1
+tags: LRG creation process
+icon-class: icon-request
+permalink: /documentation/lrg-creation/
+desc: Description about how the LRG records are created
+docs_order: 2
 ---

 The LRG project is a collaboration between the NCBI and EMBL-EBI.
 The creation of an LRG involves several steps, listed here.
 You can check the progress of pending LRGs [here](/curation-status).

 * **Request of an LRG**
-  * LRGs are created upon request by collaborators (e.g. members of diagnostic and research communities and/or clinical experts from specific disease areas, LSDB curators, etc.), following the guidelines found here: <span style="font-style:bold;color:red">include LINK</span>.
+  * LRGs are created upon request by collaborators (e.g. members of diagnostic and research communities and/or clinical experts from specific disease areas, LSDB curators, etc.), following the guidelines found here: [Request an LRG](/lrg-request).
-  * The genomic sequence included in each LRG record is identical to the RefSeqGene sequence (RSG) for the gene of interest.
+  * The genomic sequence included in each LRG record is identical to the [RefSeqGene]({{ site.urls.refseqgene }}){: .icon-external-link}{:target="_blank"} sequence (RSG) for the gene of interest.
 If there is no RSG for the gene, LRG curators will work with the NCBI to ensure its creation.
 It is our policy for all LRGs to match the genome reference assembly.
 However, alternative sequences may be requested if there is a prevalent legacy alternate allele or if there is an error in the genome reference assembly.
   * Requesters may suggest any transcript of choice (RefSeq or ENST) for inclusion in an LRG record.
 If there is no sequence for the desired transcript, LRG curators will work to ensure its creation.

 <div class="margin-bottom-10"></div>